Harshithad23/Business-Insight-360/README.md

 # Business Insights 360 Dashboard - Using Power BI

 ## Overview
+This Power BI project delivers a suite of interactive dashboards designed for comprehensive business performance monitoring and analysis.
+It integrates data across multiple business domains to provide a single source of truth for decision-making.

-This Power BI project delivers interactive dashboards for end-to-end business analysis, covering key metrics like Net Sales, Gross Margin, and Profit & Loss.
-It provides insights into weekly performance trends, product profitability, and market analysis.
-The dashboard spans across sales, marketing, finance, and supply chain operations, offering a holistic view to support data-driven decision-making across customers, products, and regions.
+The dashboards track key financial and operational metrics such as Net Sales, Gross Margin, Profit & Loss statements, and budget variances, offering executives and managers real-time visibility into the organization’s performance.
+Users can drill down into weekly trends, evaluate product-level profitability, and conduct market and regional performance analysis to identify growth opportunities and potential risks.

+Beyond finance, the dashboards span across sales, marketing, supply chain, and operations, giving stakeholders a holistic view of customer behavior, product performance, and regional demand patterns.
+For instance, sales and marketing teams can measure campaign effectiveness, finance teams can monitor profitability drivers, and supply chain teams can track cost efficiency, demand fulfillment, and inventory health.

+By combining intuitive visualizations with drill-through and filtering capabilities, this project empowers stakeholders to move from high-level overviews to granular, actionable insights.
+Ultimately, it equips leadership with the ability to make faster, data-driven decisions, align strategies across departments, and enhance organizational agility.

 ## ETL Process
 To understand the entire process of Extract, Transform, Load (ETL) used in this project, including data preparation, cleaning, and transformation techniques, please refer to the [ETL Process Notes](https://github.com/saurabhtripathiworks/Business-Insights-360/blob/main/ETL%20Process.txt).